pensjonatus/flash-fiction/blog/good-night.md

 ---
-title: 'Good Night'
+title: Good Night
 date: '2013-04-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "I'll walk you to your room," he said, "I'm just down the hall."